Street naming, numbering and addressing

 Payment can be made by a cheque accompanying your application.

 The timescale for processing these applications will vary depending on exactly what has been requested.
 Property naming and numbering can be processed in a few days, street naming, however, depending on the need for local consultation, can take up to eight weeks.

-Stirling Council, under Section 97 of the Civic Government (Scotland) Act1982, has responsibility for naming and numbering new streets within Stirling Council (including that area within the Loch Lomond and the Trossachs National Park), and the naming and numbering of new buildings erected on an existing street.
+Stirling Council, under Section 97 of the Civic Government (Scotland) Act 1982, has responsibility for naming and numbering new streets within Stirling Council, including its area within the Loch Lomond and the Trossachs National Park, and the naming and numbering of new buildings erected on an existing street.
 Planning Services undertake this responsibility on behalf of the Council.

 This service is essential for the work of the emergency services, public utilities, postal service and the public in general.

 In selecting a new street name, consideration is given to the previous history and use of the site, and whilst any proposed names submitted by the developer will be considered, there is no guarantee that they will be adopted.
-The local elected members and Community Council are consulted on any proposed street names, prior to the proposal being submitted to the appropriate Council committee for approval.
+The local elected members and Community Council are consulted on any proposed street names, before the proposal can be submitted to the appropriate Council committee for approval.

 Issued by The Royal Mail following notification of any new addresses from ourselves, Stirling Council will then notify the applicant of the full postal address.

 Stirling Council, in common with all local authorities in Scotland, now maintains a definitive Corporate Address Gazetteer, which contains addresses for all properties (as well as some land and other assets relating to council business) within Stirling Council.

 Dealing with the various requests covering all aspects of addressing can involve a significant amount of staff time, and the charge is intended to go some way to recover these costs.
 The current 'banded' price list relates to requests for the naming or numbering of new properties (including sub-divisions) or a change of name of an existing property where there is no number.